SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ### Using SSL Communication

 This section outlines how to update the message broker and WebSphere Application Server configuration to switch the client connection to using secure connections with the message broker.
-For the purposes of illustration, this section uses a server certificate on the message broker and basic client authentication.
-It is possible to configure Solace JMS to use client certificates instead of basic authentication.
+Forpurposes of illustration, this section uses a server certificate on the message broker and basic client authentication.
+It's possible to configure Solace JMS to use client certificates instead of basic authentication.
 This is done using configuration steps that are very similar to those outlined in this document.
 The [Solace Feature Guide]({{ site.links-docs-features }}){:target="_top"} and [Solace Messaging API for JMS]({{ site.links-docs-jms }}){:target="_top"} outline the extra configuration items required to switch from basic authentication to client certificates.

-To change a WebSphere Application Server from using a plain text connection to a secure connection, first the message broker configuration must be updated and the Solace JMS configuration within the WebSphere Application Server must be updated as outlined in the next sections.
+To change a WebSphere Application Server from using a plain text connection to a secure connection, the message broker configuration must first be updated, and the Solace JMS configuration within the WebSphere Application Server must be updated as outlined in the next sections.

 #### Configuring the message broker